T351 Week 8 - Spring 2014

 or rolling, ending credits.
 It's also bad form to put yourself more than a few times in the credits.
 (I might have "Produced by _______" artfully keyed over the video somewhere near the beginning or very end.)
 Work minimal titles into your project tastefully

-- Your Art Video storyboard or script should be turned in via Oncourse by the start of lecture next week.
+- No lab next week.
+Take the time to work on & finish your Art Videos.
+Your Art Video storyboard or script should be turned in via Oncourse by the start of lab this week.
+We'll look at your Art Videos right after Spring Break (starting at about 10 AM)

-is expected to submit a proposal and treatment.
-Please make sure this is uploaded to Oncourse (Resources/"Drama/Storytelling" folder) by the start of lab next week.
+- Drama/Storytelling pieces.
+You'll pitch these the week you come back from Spring Break.
+Everyone should submit a proposal and treatment (via Oncourse) by the start of lab the week after Spring Break.
 This component will be individually graded.
 Please be prepared to quickly & succinctly pitch your story idea.
 We will choose teams and projects.
 Once

 you decide on a project, your group needs to submit one completed, polished